beekai-oss/react-simple-img/README.md

 ## Quick start

-    import { SimpleImg, initSimpleImg } from 'react-lazyLoad-images';
+    import { SimpleImg, initSimpleImg } from 'react-simple-img';

     initSimpleImg(); // run once at your root component or at file which calls `ReactDOM.render`